SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 Example:
 ```
-GET /api/1/transfer/apps/simple%20webserver%3A1.0.0-dbg/readme
+GET /api/1/transfer/apps/c2NhbGUtaXQub3Jn.MTEzMDA3ODM1MTI.MS41LjM/readme
 ```

 ### DELETE /transfer/apps/{id}?{query}
-Delete an app instance and if forced and necessary stop it before.
+Delete an app type and if forced and necessary stop all instances and delete them as well.

 Route parameters:
-- id: app instance id
+- id: app type id

 Query parameters:
 - force: boolean, optional, default: false
-    - If app runs then it is stopped so the removal succeeds
+    - If deployments exist then they are stopped and removed so the removal succeeds
 - remove_images: boolean, optional, default: true
-    - Remove referenced docker images if not referenced by other apps
+    - Remove referenced container images if not referenced by other apps
 - remove_volumes: boolean, optional, default: false
-    - Remove used docker volumes
+    - Remove used docker volumes of instances

 Response codes:
-- 200 OK: app instance successfully removed
+- 200 OK: app type successfully removed
 - 400 Bad Request: app id invalid, app is busy
-- 404 Not Found: app instance not found
+- 404 Not Found: app type not found
 - 409 Conflict
-    - app instance still runs and force=false
+    - instance of the app still exists and force=false
     - image still needed if remove_images=true

+Response body:
+- AppInstance[]
+    - The deleted instances if any

 Example:
 ```
-DELETE /api/1/transfer/apps/simple%20webserver%3A1.0.0-dbg?force=true&remove_images=false
+DELETE /api/1/transfer/apps/c2NhbGUtaXQub3Jn.MTEzMDA3ODM1MTI.MS41LjM?force=true&remove_images=false
 ```

+### POST /transfer/apps/{id}/deploy

+### GET /transfer/instances

+### GET /transfer/instances/{id}

 ### PUT /transfer/apps/{id}/start
 Start an app instance.
 As this process may take some time, it is recommended to use the Websocket **/events/transfer/apps/{id}/start** endpoint instead.